 Colorectal cancer is the third most common cancer in the United States, and the National Cancer Institute estimates that about 1 in 20 people will develop the disease in their lifetime.
 But thanks to better screening and improved treatments, colorectal cancer is becoming one of the easiest cancers to detect, treat and prevent.

-While most cases are diagnosed in patients 50 years and older, colorectal cancer in young people is becoming more common, and experts estimate that the number of cases among those younger that 50 will continue to rise.
-Colorectal cancers found in younger people are typically diagnosed at later stages when treatment is more difficult.
+While most cases are diagnosed in patients 50 years and older, colorectal cancer in young people is becoming more common, and experts estimate that the number of cases among those younger than 50 will continue to rise.
+Young onset colorectal cancers are typically diagnosed at later stages when treatment is more difficult.
 Roswell Park has a dedicated program, offering services specifically for younger colon cancer patients who face unique challenges.

 What are colon polyps?

 Polyps are abnormal, fleshy growths that form in the lining of the colon or rectum, and these growths become more common as we age.
 Although polyps do not usually cause any symptoms, some may bleed resulting in blood in the stool or a low blood count (anemia).